Halium/docs/porting/get-sources.rst

         fetch="https://github.com/MyUserName"
         revision="cm-14.1" />

+There are also some remotes available to you by default, though they differ between halium-5.1 and 7.1.
+The following tables will help you identify these.
+See more information on these remotes by viewing the top of ``.repo/manifest.xml`` in your initialized BUILDDIR.

+halium-7.1
+""""""""""

-These remotes are available to you by default:
+These remotes are available to you by default in halium-7.1:

 ===========  =======================
 Remote Name  Remote Description, URL